Chord Energy (CHRD)

 Outbound Investments

-- The company was formed from the merger of Oasis Petroleum and Whiting Petroleum in July 2022.
+- Chord Energy was formed in 2022 through the merger of Oasis Petroleum and Whiting Petroleum.

 Capital Expenditures